splunk/splunk-operator/docs/Images.md

 Please see the [Advanced Installation Instructions](Install.md) or [SplunkEnterprise Parameters](SplunkEnterprise.md) for more details.

 ## Using a Private Registry

-If your Kubernetes workers have access to pull from a Private registry, it is likely easiest to retag and push the required images to directly to it.
+If your Kubernetes workers have access to pull from a Private registry, it is easiest to retag and push the required images to directly to the private registry.

 For example, users of Amazon’s Elastic Container Registry may do something like the following:

 ```
 $(aws ecr get-login --no-include-email --region us-west-2)